Derikulous/adventure_time/README.md

 ## Usage

 Sign in with LinkedIn/GitHub/email<br>
-Select your first challenge<br>
+Select your first exam using the Practice navigation link<br>
 Take the exam<br>
-Your character advances or dies based on your answer<br>
 Study accordingly<br>
 Take more exams<br>